11 New Year's Resolutions for Body Acceptance

 At least once a month, do something you are either totally unfamiliar with or truly bad at.
 Here's why: Those of us who obsess about food and weight are often perfectionists at heart, and confronting and exposing ourselves to failure is a way to decrease the fear of it.
-My 2019 imperfection projects include taking a ballet class (oh dear) and going out for karaoke (croak).

 Take a mindful breath before every meal

 Mindfulness simply means paying attention to taste, smell, texture, and other sensations of the food you're about to consume.
 Sure it sounds woo-woo, but eating mindfully helps you enjoy your meal more and notice if you’re truly full or still hungry.
 Start by taking just a few deep breaths before meals and setting the intention to notice your food.
 That includes noticing how delicious it is, and if you have room for seconds.
 Food is nourishment that's meant to be savored, after all.

 Care for the body you have right here, right now